Ch3nYe/FoC/README.md

 The pre-processed dataset needed when training could be found in google-drive: [link](https://drive.google.com/file/d/1GkxjL8NZb4heCjmJXx9e9qnBmKLMHJRP/view?usp=sharing)

+Extract the data file and put them into the `datasets/all-multitask` directory before training.

 The binaries (big volume) will be released soon ...

 ## FoC-Sim